List of author's articles

 Heinz Pannwitz - Investigator of the assassination of Heydrich

-Heinz Pannwitz's Criminal Councilor is known to those interested in history primarily as the head of the Special Commission of Inquiry after the assassination of Heydrich.
-Less well known is his work in France, where as head of a special commission he tried to expose the activities of the Soviet spy network - the Red Band.
-As a forensic scientist, Pannwitz preferred psychological coercion to brutal Gestapo methods.
-During his work in the Protectorate and in France, he tried to misuse the arrested resistance fighters for intelligence games with London and later with Moscow.
-There is uncertainty about his alleged cooperation with Soviet military intelligence - GRU.
+Heinz Pannwitz is known to those interested in history primarily as the head of the Special Commission of Inquiry after the assassination of Heydrich.
+Less well known is his work in France, where as head of the Special Commission he tried to uncover the activities of the Soviet spy network, the Red Band.
+As a criminalist, Pannwitz preferred psychological coercion to brutal Gestapo methods.
+During his time in the Protectorate and in France, he tried to use arrested resistance fighters to play intelligence games with London and later with Moscow.
+There are uncertainties surrounding his alleged collaboration with Soviet military intelligence, the GRU.

 Hermann Bernhard Ramcke